 Once we finally made our way to Asheville we found a city ideal for couples.
-If you’re looking for a romantic getaway in North Carolina then look no further than the mountains.
+If you’re looking for romantic Asheville getaway ideas then look no further than here.
 Escape with your loved one to this small Appalachian city packed with plenty to do, eat, and see.

 Go Chasing Waterfalls

 One of the most outdoorsy Asheville getaway is to go hiking!
 The smoky mountains are some of the oldest mountains on earth and at one point reached as high as the rocky mountains.
 Now, after centuries of erosion, we have their present landscape or rolling hills and thousands of rivers and streams.

 Within a short distance of Asheville are dozens of waterfalls that are all a short drive from the city center.
 Just make sure to bring a bathing suit as the waterfalls are perfect to take a cool swim in the summer.

 The smoky mountains are some of the oldest mountains on earth and at one point reached as high as the rocky mountains.
 Now, after centuries of erosion, we have their present landscape or rolling hills and thousands of rivers and streams.
 Within a short distance of Asheville are dozens of waterfalls that are all a short drive from the city center.
 Just make sure to bring a bathing suit as the waterfalls are perfect to take a cool swim in the summer.